preiter93/edtui/README.md

 #### Emacs Mode

-Emacs mode is modeless - you can always type without mode switching.
-Note however that emacs mode is less feature complete and less tested than vim mode.
+Emacs mode is modeless.
+Note that it is less feature complete and less tested than vim mode.
+Test it out with `cargo run --example emacs`.

 | Keybinding      | Description                             |
 |-----------------|-----------------------------------------|